GrammaTech/gtirb/README.md

 addSymbol(symbols, Symbol(EA(2614), "duplicate", data[1], Symbol::StorageKind::Local));
 ```

-Instructions are organized into basic blocks .As without other GT-IRB
+Instructions are organized into basic blocks.
+As with other GT-IRB
 objects, Blocks and Instructions don't directly hold any data.

 ```c++